lundmar/mdns-scan-avahi/README.md

 # mdns-scan-avahi

+## Introduction
-A simple mDNS scanner with only lists the most useful information in a concise way.
+A simple mDNS scanner which only lists the most useful device information.
 It is similar to mdns-scan but implemented using the Avahi mDNS backend.

+## Motivation

+Author needed to quickly identify new devices on a network, in particulat the IP and port of newly added devices.
+The avahi-browse tool can be used for that but the output is very messy and hard to read.
+Hence the creation of this tool.

 ## Usage